 These resources are invaluable for both Masonic scholars and those with a keen interest in the cultural and historical aspects of the fraternity.

-What’s the Role of the Grand Lodge?
+What’s the Role of the Grand Lodge of Scotland?

 The Grand Lodge plays a pivotal role in the governance and oversight of Scottish Freemasonry, coordinating the activities of hundreds of Masonic lodges in Scotland and across the globe.